boltex/leointeg/README.md

 ### _Features done so far_

-- A welcome screen that also provides access to this expansion's configuration settings.
+- A welcome screen that also gives easy access to this expansion's configuration settings.
 - A treeview implementation of an actual leo outline.
 It can be integrated below the files in the explorer's view, or it can be used in its own panel.
 - Support for multiple, simultaneous body panes.
 - Multiple commands: _Accessible either through context menus, on-hover icons, keyboard shortcuts, or the command palette_